federico-r-figueredo/react.dev/src/content/learn/understanding-your-ui-as-a-tree.md

 Comparing to the render tree of the same app, there are similar structures but some notable differences:

-* Tree nodes are modules vs. components.
-Often, a module exports a single component but in this case `GreetingMedia.js` exports both `Title` and `Image`.
+* The nodes that make-up the tree represent modules, versus components.
-* Non-component modules are also represented in this tree.
+* Non-component modules, like `inspirations.js`, are also represented in this tree.
 The render tree only encapsulates components.
-* `Copyright.js` appears under `App.js` but in the render tree, `Copyright`, the component, appears as a child of `Greeting`.
-This is because `Greeting` accepts JSX as children.
+* `Copyright.js` appears under `App.js` but in the render tree, `Copyright`, the component, appears as a child of `InspirationGenerator`.
+This is because `InspirationGenerator` accepts JSX as children props.

 Dependency trees are useful to determine what modules are necessary to run your React app.
 When building a React app for production, there is typically a build step that will bundle all the necessary JavaScript to ship to the client.
-The tool responsible for this is called a bundler, and bundlers will use the dependency tree to determine what modules should be included.
+The tool responsible for this is called a [bundler](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Overview#the_modern_tooling_ecosystem), and bundlers will use the dependency tree to determine what modules should be included.

 As your app grows, often the bundle size does too.
-Large bundle sizes are expensive for a client to download and run so getting a sense of your app's dependency tree may help with debugging the issue.
+Large bundle sizes are expensive for a client to download and run and delays the time for your UI to get drawn.
+Getting a sense of your app's dependency tree may help with debugging these issues.

 [comment]: <> (perhaps we should also deep dive on conditional imports)